SimpleSoftwareIO/simple-sms/README.md

 	];

 >If messages are not being sent, ensure that you are able to send E-Mail through Laravel first.

-The biggest benefit to using the e-mail driver is that it is completely free to use.

 The following are currently supported by using the e-mail gateway driver.